Jamesha123/BookRecommender/README.md

 2. Click **Resume** if the cluster is paused
 3. Wait about a minute, then retry

-The API keeps running without the database and will reconnect automatically.
+The API keeps running without the database and reconnects automatically.
 Book search still works while MongoDB is waking up.
-Check status at `GET /api/health`.

 ## API Endpoints